 Main distribution panels control electricity after it enters the building and before it goes to branch circuit panels.
 All main distribution panels are located in locked electrical closets or mechanical rooms.

-Only trained Facilities Operations and Housing Maintenance personnel and approved electrical contractors may access University main distribution electrical panels.
+Only trained Facilities Services, Operations and Housing Maintenance personnel and approved electrical contractors may access University main distribution electrical panels.

 Branch Circuit Panels

 Departmental personnel may access branch circuit breaker panels in order to turn off electricity in an emergency or to reset branch circuits.
 If a branch circuit requires setting more than once, notify the unit responsible for buildings at the affected campus.
-Departments at the WSU Pullman campus are to notify Facilities Operations (telephone 335-9000).
+Departments at the WSU Pullman campus are to notify Facilities Services, Operations (telephone 335-9000).

 Circuit breakers are to be labeled to identify the equipment and/or circuits that the breakers control.
 If a circuit breaker is not labeled, notify the unit responsible for buildings at the affected campus.
-Departments at the WSU Pullman campus are to notify Facilities Operations (telephone 335-9000).
+Departments at the WSU Pullman campus are to notify Facilities Services, Operations (telephone 335-9000).

 Keep at least three feet of clear working space in front of a branch circuit panel.
 Do not store materials in this working space.